Fox and His Friends

-Fox and His Friends (Faustrecht der Freiheit; also known as Fist-Right of Freedom) is a 1975 West German drama film written and directed by Rainer Werner Fassbinder, starring Fassbinder, Peter Chatel and Karlheinz Böhm.
+Fox and His Friends (Faustrecht der Freiheit is a 1975 West German drama film written and directed by Rainer Werner Fassbinder, starring Fassbinder, Peter Chatel and Karlheinz Böhm.

 The plot follows the misadventures of a working-class gay man who wins the lottery, then falls in love with the elegant son of an industrialist.
 His lover tries to mold him into a gilt-edged mirror of upper-class values, and ultimately swindles the easily flattered "Fox" out of his fortune.
 The film is an incisive look at the relationship between money and emotions.
 Love is seen as a commodity that can be bought for money and lasts only as long as it is profitable.